 (1) The Parties shall notify each other when their respective constitutional requirements for entry into force of this Agreement have been fulfilled.
-The Agreement shall enter into force thirty (30) days after receipt of the last notification.
+The Agreement shall enter into force on the date of receipt of the last notification.

-(2) This Agreement shall remain in force for a period of fifteen years.
+(2) This Agreement shall remain in force for a period of ten years.
 Thereafter it shall continue in force until the expiration of twelve months from the date on which either Party shall have given written notice of termination to the other.

-(3) In respect of investments made prior to the date when the notice of termination becomes effective, the provisions of articles 1 to 12 remain in force with respect to such investments for a further period of twenty(20) years from that date.
+(3) In respect of investments made prior to the date when the notice of termination becomes effective, the provisions of articles 1 to 11 remain in force with respect to such investments for a further period of twenty years from that date.